TimHanewich/Misc-Articles/Aletheia/Earnings-Call-KPIs-Now-Available/readme.md

 - **statusLength** - length of the phrase that determined the status property in the spoken remark.
 - **valueOffset** - start location of the figure (number or percentage) that determined the value property in the spoken remark.
 - **valueLength** - length of the figure (number or percentage) that determined the value property in the spoken remark.

+Using the offset and length properties above, one could easily highlight the specific KPI components in the spoken remark in a graphical user interface.

+## Free and Available over REST API
+The service is free to use for private developers and is available over a REST API, meaning it is accessible from virtually any programming language or development stack.
+[Register for an account](https://aletheiaapi.com/login/) to start using the service now!